 Carol is a founding partner of Glenbrook.
-Carol offers clients over 25 years of experience in product, marketing, and strategy development with leading financial services providers in both wholesale and retail financial services.
+Carol offered clients over 25 years of experience in product, marketing, and strategy development with leading financial services providers in both wholesale and retail financial services.

 Before founding Glenbrook Partners, Carol was a managing director of the Global Institutional Services division of Deutsche Bank, in charge of marketing, client online services, and Internet development.